 On the other hand, Florida is one of a handful of no-fault states.
 If you live in a no-fault state, you can turn to your own insurance policy for coverage.

-Regardless of where you live, you should report the accident to your insurance company of the accident and that you are making a claim.
+Regardless of where you live, you should report the accident to your insurance agent of the accident and that you are making a claim.
 If you can’t notify your insurance company, a loved one may do so for you.
 However, only give the insurance company your name, policy number, the location and time of the accident, and your attorney’s contact information.
 If the other driver’s insurance company or attorney contacts you, refer them to your attorney.

 An insurance adjuster will then evaluate your claim, but it’s likely that this initial estimate will be far less than what you actually deserve.
 An insurance company is in business to make money.
 Even your own insurance professional may not have your best interests in mind—it has its bottom line in mind.
 An insurance company will often pay you just enough to make you “go away.”
 That amount may not cover all of your medical bills that are related to the accident or all of the repairs needed to your vehicle—or its replacement value.